bed233/Final-Year-Project/Diary.md

 and look more consistenw tih the rest of the app.

 ## 14/02/2023 - 17/02/2023
 Completed the UI for the App Scanner module of my security suite.
-Have begun working on the file scanner UI whhich will take a lot of work.
+Have begun working on the file scanner UI which will take a lot of work.

+## 18/02/2023/ - 22/02/2023
+Created progress bar that links up with scanner to show user the progress of the scanner.